Eugene Cho

 Would he burn the Koran or eat with his Muslim neighbors?

 You may have heard about the person from Florida who intends to memorialize the September 11 attacks by burning copies of the Koran in a bonfire.
 His name is Terry Jones and he also happens to be a pastor.
-Read the rest of this entry »
+Continue reading “what would jesus do: burn the koran or eat with his muslim neighbors?”

 the testimony of one north korean girl